BlaireLeone/bulma-clean-theme/trashlands-review.md

 ### What Trashlands could have done better:

-**Plot and character development**
+- **Plot and Character Development**

   The novel needed more plot and character development.
-While the narrative is beautiful and the characters elegantly moving, these developments felt like a bucket sitting in a verdant colorful garden - functional, but awkward, sitting there because it fit in the garden theme.
+While the narrative is beautiful and the characters elegantly depicted, these developments felt like a bucket sitting in a verdant colorful garden - functional, but awkward, sitting there because it fit in the garden theme.

   Plot and character development are intimately connected in most novels - plot usually motivating character development.
-It's no surprise that the thin plot, spawned little character development.
+It's no surprise then that the little of one spawned little of the other.
 I constantly found myself wanting more - from the action and from the characters.
+The tension I felt from the beginning stagnated the further through the novel I read.

-As these details were lacking, the reader had no sense of purpose - there seemed to be no problem to resolve.
-We are told from the beginning that a problem exists, yet it isn't addressed until late in the novel, and acted as the the only sense of progression.
-And the reader cannot see how the characters react to the problem over time, we aren't given a sense of their motivations or emotional direction either.
+  This disconnect, and the lack of plot, provide the reader no sense of purpose - or no problem to resolve.
+We are told from the beginning that a problem exists, yet it isn't addressed until late in the novel and acted as the the only sense of progression.
+With no struggle to overcome, the reader can't see how the characters would react, which would reveal more about their values and emotional states.
+In fact, the characters spend a majority of the novel reflecting on their internal struggles.
+However, these struggles are incongruent with their external lives, as problems happening in the outside world don't seem to impact their reflections or behaviors.

-**Plot Holes**
+- **Plot Holes**

-Perhaps because of this lack of foundation, the plot that did exist was full of holes - the characters decisions were often incongruent with their values or intentions and the world building in and around Trashlands had some glaring holes that required suspension of disbelief on a grander scale than other sci-fi I've read.
-Speculative fiction, sci-fi included, is naturally difficult to build, as it takes pieces from the real world, manipulates them, and says what about this?
-However, I believe for speculative fiction to be successful, it must imagine how every individual in that world lives and how the systems in and around it operate.
-It felt that the author did that well for the community of Trashlands, but the author also left a lot of questions and potential solutions unanswered - for the characters actions and the world at large.
+  Perhaps because these two fundamental narrative building blocks were flimsy, the plot that did exist was full of holes - the characters decisions were often incongruent with their values or intentions and the world building in and around Trashlands had some glaring holes that proved distracting even when suspending my disbelief.

   This novel was character driven from the beginning, so I don't fault the author for detailing the characters and mood so thoroughly.
 However, I don't believe those details are mutually exclusive from plot and character development.
-I felt that the book could have been enhanced with a fleshed out plot, without detracting from the emotional depth it already taps into.
+Instead, I felt that the book could have been enhanced with a fleshed out plot, without detracting from the emotional depth it already taps into.